Facts about Flu (Influenza)

 What are the symptoms of influenza?

 Typical symptoms include fever, chills, aches, cough and sore throat.
 Intestinal symptoms, such as vomiting or diarrhea, are possible but uncommon.
 Although most people are ill for only a few days, influenza sometimes leads to more serious illness, such as pneumonia.
-Influenza-related illness, including pneumonia, causes approximately 36,000 deaths in the United States each year.
-Here in New York City, influenza causes an estimated 1,100 deaths, and respiratory infections cause more than 2,000.
+Influenza-related illness, including pneumonia, causes death in a low of about 3,000 to a high of about 49,000 people in the United States each year.
+During the 2013-2014 influenza season, 1,826 New Yorkers died from influenza and pneumonia.

 How soon after infection do symptoms appear?